Red Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Alek Manoah (1-1) will take to the mound for the Blue Jays and make his seventh start of the season.
+- The Blue Jays will send Kevin Gausman (2-2) to the mound for his seventh start this season.

-- He has earned a quality start two times in six starts this season.

-- Manoah has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent